You can take a loan for all sorts of reasons in this day and age; however, not everyone will have the same borrowing power.

 Benefits and risks of a guarantor

 Being able to borrow more is a strong advantage of using a guarantor.
-However, there another benefits and risks to be consider.
+However, there are other benefits and risks to consider.

 The additional benefits of a guarantor include being able to get into the property market faster.
 This can be a much better option than having to spend a considerable period trying to save up a 20% deposit.

 This then links to avoiding the lender’s mortgage insurance (LMI).
 LMI is an additional fee you are charged if your deposit is less than 20%.
 Guarantors also improve your chances of approval.
 This may be useful if you are trying to become a first homeowner.